sonatype-nexus-community/nancy/README.md

 By default, assuming you have an out of the box Nexus IQ Server running, you can run `nancy` like so:

-`go list -json -m all | nancy iq --iq-application public-application-id`
+`go list -json -deps | nancy iq --iq-application public-application-id`

 It is STRONGLY suggested that you do not do this, and we will warn you on output if you are.

 A more logical use of `nancy` against Nexus IQ Server will look like so:

-`go list -json -m all | nancy iq --iq-application public-application-id --iq-username nondefaultuser --iq-token yourtoken --iq-server-url http://adifferentserverurl:port --iq-stage develop`
+`go list -json -deps | nancy iq --iq-application public-application-id --iq-username nondefaultuser --iq-token yourtoken --iq-server-url http://adifferentserverurl:port --iq-stage develop`

 Options for stage are as follows: